-The plan of study is the list of courses that you plan to take for the individualized major.
-Since the individualized major is interdisciplinary, your plan should include courses from at least two, preferably three or more, academic disciplines.
+The plan of study is a list of courses that you plan to take for the individualized major.
+It should include courses from at least two, preferably three or more, academic disciplines.
 It is important to construct the plan around a theme, so that the courses relate to one another and create a unified whole.
 When choosing a theme, keep in mind your long-term academic and professional goals; you will find the individualized major much more rewarding if it aligns with your core values and interests.
 Once you have chosen a theme, then you can search the catalog for courses that support it.

 There are a few specific requirements that you need to meet when constructing a plan.
 It must consist of at least 36 credits of 2000-level or higher courses, 18 of which must be from the college granting your degree, and it must include the following:

 - Capstone.
 The three capstone options are: UNIV 4600W Capstone Course, UNIV 4697W Senior Thesis, or an approved alternative.
-Note: Honors students completing Honors Scholar requirements in their IMJR must complete the thesis.
+Note: Honors students completing Honors Scholar requirements in their individualized major must complete the thesis.

-We also strongly recommend that you include an experiential learning component, such as an internship, research, or study abroad, in your plan of study.
+We strongly recommend that you include at least one experiential learning component, such as an internship, research, or study abroad, in your plan of study.
+Please note, however, that you may include no more than six credits of independent study and six credits of field work in the plan.

 Bachelor of Science